 Moreover, the emerging dominance of digital marketing pushes companies to engage their potential customers with more interactive campaigns and actions.
 CAC corresponds perfectly with these new demands because it allows companies to analyze which of their actions is the most profitable and therefore focus on one in particular, or conversely identify the actions that have not been profitable and change them.

 💡Note: Calculating the CAC is even more important for companies who specialize in BtoB business.
 Often the customer experience in the world of BtoB is long and often hard to track, unlike with BtoC.
 If you are in the BtoB sector, calculating the CAC can be a real tool to help measure the efficiency of your efforts and heavy financial investments like setting up for an expo.
+CAC allows companies to know if their b2b sales lead generation strategy is on the right way.

 Internally, what you pay to acquire a client, the CAC, makes sense when you compare to the lifetime value (LTV) of the client, meaning the amount brought in by a client over the entirety of their relationship with you.